intelligent-machine-learning/dlrover/xpu_timer/README.md

 - Captures training process anomalies with plugin-based reporting for Python and LWP thread exceptions.
 - Requires **no modification** to user code and operates as a fully transparent tool.
 - **Low overhead (0.5%)**; it resides in the training process with an external management interface for on-demand profiling.
 Overhead is **0%** when aggregation statistics are not needed.
-- Supports various hardware platforms and training frameworks.
+- Supports various hardware platforms and training frameworks(deepspeed/megatron, TF/jax should work, but not tested).
 - **Lazy initialization**: Will not start if the process does not invoke the GPU.